-Realize that a puppy should have a schedule, that he should be taken to his outside relief spot last thing at night and first thing in the morning as well as after meals and naps, and that he should be praised when he does his duty.
+Realize that a puppy should have a schedule, that you should take him to his outside relief spot the last thing at night and first thing in the morning and after meals and naps, and that he should be praised when he does his duty.

 To assist you with housetraining, here are a few tips to help you with the process.

 - Make sure he does not have a bladder infection, intestinal parasites, or other medical reasons for his failure to signal that he needs to go outside.

 - Feed on a schedule and take the puppy outside to the appropriate relief spot within one hour after eating.